Immunization Requirements

 Form Completion

-Please make sure you complete and return the meningococcal Meningitis Response Form within 30 days of the start of term.
+Please make sure you complete the Immunization Form using the Mav Health and Wellness Portal before the start of term.
 Please note that according to NYS Public Health Law, no institution shall permit any student to attend an in-person class on campus in excess of 30 days from the start of the term without complying with this law.
-All students restricted from coming to campus will remain enrolled in their in person classes and will be responsible for any and all work.
+All students restricted from coming to campus will remain enrolled in their in-person classes and will be responsible for any and all work.